objectwow/join/README.md

   from: (...args: any[]) => any;

   /**
-   * The field name in the local object(s) used for the join (source field), can be a nested field, separated by a dot ('.')
+   * The field name in the local object(s) used for the join, can be a nested field, separated by a dot ('.')
    */
   localField: string;

   /**
-   * The field name in the from object used for the join (destination field), can be a nested field, separated by a dot ('.')
+   * The field name in the from object used for the join, can be a nested field, separated by a dot ('.')
    */
   fromField: string;